 Leslie’s book Yoga Anatomy, (co-authored with Amy Matthews), sold out its first print run of 19,000 within one month of its June 2007 release, and has been a top-selling yoga book on Amazon ever since.
-The book went into 12 printings before the newly-revised second edition of Yoga Anatomy was released on October 31, 2011, now with over 500,000 copies in print in numerous languages.
+The book went into 12 printings before the newly-revised second edition of Yoga Anatomy was released on October 31, 2011, now with over 500,000 copies in print and translations into 23 languages.

-Leslie is the founder of The Breathing Project, a non-profit educational corporation dedicated to the teaching of individualized, breath-centered yoga practice and education.
-The Breathing Project currently teaches classes and advanced training programs out of its studio in New York City.
-From October to June, Leslie can be found teaching his highly respected year-long courses in Yoga Anatomy at The Breathing Project in NYC.
-His courses are also available online to a worldwide audience at yogaanatomy.net.
-Currently there are 5000 students from 46 countries participating in this growing online community.
+Leslie is the founder of The Breathing Project, a New York City based non-profit educational corporation which ran highly respected year-long courses in yoga anatomy from 2003 to 2017.
+Those courses have been available online to a worldwide audience at yogaanatomy.net since 2011.
+Currently there are over 5000 students from at least 46 countries participating in this growing online community.

-Leslie has also helped to organize international yoga conferences while serving as Vice-President of Unity in Yoga, and was part of the ad-hoc committee that established national standards for yoga teacher training.
+Leslie also helped to organize international yoga conferences while serving as Vice-President of Unity in Yoga, and was part of the ad-hoc committee that established national standards for yoga teacher training.
 Prior to the formation of The Yoga Alliance, Leslie was a strong voice in the ensuing national debate regarding the application of those certification standards.
 This dialogue resulted in the creation of e-Sutra, an influential e-mail list and blog that has an active worldwide membership.

 - I’m Not a Yoga Therapist Anymore originally published in the 2008 (Volume 18) issue of The International Journal of Yoga Therapy.
 Updated February 2016 on e-Sutra.